Virgin Money Australia

 Virgin Money Australia is an Australian financial services company owned by Bank of Queensland, and has 150,000 customers.

 History

 Foundation

 In 2003, Virgin Money was launched in Australia with the launch of Virgin Money credit cards.
 Virgin Money Australia initially launched in partnership with Macquarie Bank, followed by Westpac under a five-year agreement.

-At the time of Virgin Money's launch in Australia the group company that combined the UK and Australian operations was co-owned by Virgin Group and HHG Group.
+At the time of Virgin Money's launch in Australia the group company that combined the Virgin Money UK and Australian operations was co-owned by Virgin Group and HHG Group.
 In 2004 100% ownership of that UK/Australia group company was acquired by Virgin Group for AU$219 million.

 First products

 It added superannuation (2005) and home loans (2008) to their product suite.
 The card was Australia's first no annual fee credit card.
 The card was marketed as a cheaper option to most other credit cards with up to 55 interest-free days and an interest rate of 12.99% (April 2007).
 Customers were entitled to offers through the credit card's 'Mates rates' scheme, which included offers from other Virgin companies in Australia such as Virgin Blue, Virgin Mobile and Virgin Atlantic.
 A comprehensive restaurant discount scheme, operated by the Entertainment Book company, was also available.

 The Virgin Credit Card was withdrawn from sale in Australia as of 3 April 2008 after the five-year agreement with Westpac came to an end.
 Customers could continue to use their cards as normal, but no new Virgin credit cards would be issued.
 When a customer's card expired, they were transitioned to the 'Ignite' card by Westpac.